 Create a non-persistable search entity called BookSearch that allows the user to enter an author and title.
 This should be linked to a second object:

 Create a page that contains a data view that will allow users to enter search terms.
 The data source for this data view should be a new microflow that generates a new search object and returns it:

 Create a microflow button and a corresponding microflow that will perform your search.
-This microflow will use the REST GET Java Action included in the App Store REST module:
+This microflow will use the REST GET Java Action included in the Marketplace REST module: